taylus/reddit-block-user/README.md

 # Block users on reddit

-Without having to private message them.
+Without having to private message or report them.

 ## Who thought this was a good idea?